-Yes, most everyone is in agreement that as children age, their needs change.
-They tend to require more financial assistance (child support).
-Activities and dress often make up the bulk of these changes.
+Yes, most jurisdictions recognize that support needs to remain flexible.
+As children grow, they tend to require more financial assistance (child support).
+Activities and clothing account for much of the increased demand.
 The guidelines determined by your state will dictate how often child support can be adjusted (every 2 or 3 years).
 Most states have that provided for on their state web pages.
 Refer to the links on your state divorce laws

 Until what age will the child support payments be required to be made?

-Does child support money need to be documented in any way, and must I spend it all "directly" on them?
+Does the child support money I receive need to be documented in any way, and must I spend it all directly on them?

 To our knowledge no state requires that you document where you spend child support monies.
 These payments are intended to cover expenses, which include household expenses such as food, rent/mortgage, electricity and other general expenses.
-Some suggest you do keep some record of that income and expenses so that you know what received child support does and does not cover.
+Some experts suggest you do keep some record of expenses so that you know what it does and doesn't cover.

-Check with your attorney to determine if your state makes provision for this (not all do).
-You may need to 'negotiate' these details if it isn't mandated by your state child support statutes.
-Having your (being the ex-spouse) health benefits maintained is often less likely than for the kids, so you may wish to begin exploring alternatives.
+Check with your attorney to determine if your state makes provision for health care (not all do).
+You may need to negotiate these details if it isn't mandated by your state.
+Having your ex pay for your personal health benefits is less likely than for the kids, so you may wish to begin exploring alternatives.
 Keep in mind that if they are covered by insurance, you are negotiating what insurance doesn't pay.

 Who will be responsible for paying for health care amounts and how is that determined?